Matthew-D-Johnston/js225/js229_study_guide.md

 ### Further Reading

 In addition to the course content, you may also find these articles written by one of our students for the weekly JavaScript study group as helpful in your review.
-These articles cut across concepts and give an additional perspective that may help firm up your understanding and mental model of the concepts that we've covered in this course.
+These article's cut across concepts and give an additional perspective that may help firm up your understanding and mental model of the concepts that we've covered in this course.

 - [JavaScript Weekly: Making Sense of Closures](https://medium.com/launch-school/javascript-weekly-making-sense-of-closures-daa2e0b56f88)
 - [JavaScript Weekly: Understanding Links on the Object Prototype Chain](https://medium.com/launch-school/javascript-weekly-understanding-links-on-the-object-prototype-chain-12962f05e149)